Hanceville, Alabama: 2020 census

 As of the 2020 United States census, there were 3,217 people, 1,263 households, and 730 families residing in the city.
 The population density was 789 PD/sqmi.
 Of the 1,233 households 23.3% had children under the age of 18 living with them, 38.1% were married couples living together, 13.6% had a female householder with no husband present, and 44.0% were non-families.
 37.1% of households were one person and 17.0% were one person aged 65 or older.
 The average household size was 2.26 and the average family size was 2.98.

 The age distribution was 21.6% under the age of 18, 10.9% from 18 to 24, 22.5% from 25 to 44, 22.1% from 45 to 64, and 22.8% 65 or older.
 The median age was 47.7 years.
 For every 100 females, there were 83.1 males.
 For every 100 females age 18 and over, there were 95.2 males.

 The average household income in Hanceville is $49,660 with a poverty rate of 19.00%.
 The median rental costs in recent years comes to $668 per month, and the median house value is $99,900.
 The median age in Hanceville is 47.7 years, 41.8 years for males, and 49.9 years for females.

 Attractions

 Hanceville is home to Our Lady of the Angels Monastery.
 The construction began in 1996 and was completed in 1999, under the direction of Mother Angelica of the Eternal Word Television Network (EWTN).

 Hanceville is also home to Alabama's oldest paintball and airsoft field, Mount Doom Paintball Field.
 It has been in operation since the 1980s.

+Police department scandal

+On February 19, 2025, Cullman County's district attorney and sheriff announced a sweeping indictment of the Hanceville police chief, four other officers, and an officer's wife on drug distribution counts and other charges.
+The grand jury cited a culture of corruption so prevalent in the department that it recommended that the police force be disbanded.
+Its findings followed an investigation into the drug-induced death of a police department employee in August 2024.
+The probe discovered, among other concerns, that the department's staff had "unfettered access" to the evidence room, where "nothing was secure."
+On February 20, 2025, the mayor of Hanceville announced the immediate suspension of all police department employees and said law enforcement responsibilities would be turned over to the sheriff's office until further notice.

+As a result of the corruption suspicions, 58 felony cases were dismissed by a grand jury.